 Soup warms you from the inside out, and no soup sticks with you better than chili.
-I love this on it’s own, as a dip for tortilla chips, on top of walnut burgers(!), and on vegetarian hot dogs.
+I love vegetarian chili on it’s own, as a dip for tortilla chips, on top of walnut burgers(!), and on vegetarian hot dogs.

-My favorite thing about vegetarian chili is how rich and savory it is.
+My favorite thing about this easy vegetarian recipe is how rich and savory it is.
 The beans are creamy, the soup is spicy, and it’s full of nutrition.

 How do you make the best vegetarian chili?